 After years of blogging, I’m still constantly learning new things about blogging.
 Whether it be learning new design techniques, learning new social media tricks, or developing new ways to come up with post ideas, the learning never stops.

 You Might Also Like: 5 Lessons I’ve Learned in One Year of Blogging

 It’s Not Just About Writing

 I love writing.
 I always have.
 I spent much of my life wanting to be an author or a journalist.
 The irony is that I had completely given up on either of those, changing my major to Political Science and deciding that a job writing simply wasn’t for me.
 Little did I know.
 That’s why I started blogging in the first place.
 I missed writing!
 But blogging is about so much more than writing.
 I never dreamed that such a small percentage of my time working on my blog would actually be spent writing.
-But in fact, my time is more filled with creating graphics, keeping up with social media, connected with other bloggers, ensuring I have an effective blog design, etc. Blogging has forced me to learn more skills than I would ever have dreamed.
+But in fact, my time is more filled with creating graphics, keeping up with social media, connected with other bloggers, ensuring I have an effective blog design, and more.
+Blogging has forced me to learn more skills than I would ever have dreamed.
 Do I sometimes wish it was just about the writing?
 Sure.
 But on the whole, I love every aspect of blogging and love the different skills it has allowed me to learn.

 I Love it More Than I Thought I Would

 There are times I resent the amount of time my blog requires.
 There are times I’m tired and just don’t feel like writing or designing, or interacting on social media.
 But those moments are far outweighed by the amount of time I spend loving blogging and excitedly making future plans for my blog.
 Two years ago, I would have never dreamed that I would dream of one day turning this hobby into my job.
 The joy I get from blogging is completely unparalleled in another hobby I have had, and I’m genuinely surprised at how much I love it.